You are here

 Statement of Theory

-This theory postulates that there is direct and proportional relationship between money supply and price level, and inverse and proportional relationship between money supply and value of money (1/p).
+This theory postulates that there is a direct and proportional relationship between money supply and price level and an inverse and proportional relationship between money supply and value of money (1/p).
 In terms of Fisher, “Any given percentage increase or decrease in money supply will lead to the same percentage increase or decrease in the general level of prices.”

 Assumptions

-1. Price level is passive variable i.e. money supply determines the price level.
+1. The price level is a passive variable i.e. money supply determines the price level.

-2. People use money only for the medium of exchange.
-That is, people do not hold money as idle cash balance.
-Because holding idle cash means to forego the interest earnings that could be earned by keeping in saving deposit and investing in securities.
+2. People use money only as a medium of exchange.
+That is, people do not hold money as idle cash balances.
+Holding idle cash means foregoing the interest earnings that could be earned by keeping in savings deposits and investing in securities.
 Even if people hold money, they hold it for the transaction purpose only.
 Hence, people spend all the accumulated money either via consumption or via spending on capital goods.
 Thus, all the money supplied is in circulation.

 3. There is always full employment in the economy i.e. economy utilizes all resources fully.

-4. Volume of goods and services, and velocity of money remain constant in the short run.
+4. The volume of goods and services, and the velocity of money remain constant in the short run.

 5. The supply of M1, credit money, depends on M and the ratio of M1 to M remains the same.